gromacs/gromacs/docs/user-guide/mdp-options.rst

             Temperature coupling by randomizing all particles at infrequent timesteps.
 Reference temperature and coupling groups are selected as above. :term:`tau-t` is the time between randomization of all molecules.
 Inhibits particle dynamics somewhat, but little or no ergodicity issues.
 Currently only implemented with velocity Verlet.

         v-rescale
             Temperature coupling using velocity rescaling with a stochastic term (JCP 126, 014101).
 This thermostat is similar to Berendsen coupling, with the same scaling using :term:`tau-t`, but the stochastic term ensures that a proper canonical ensemble is generated.
-The random seed is set with :term:`ld-seed`.
+The random seed is set with :mdp:`ld-seed`.
 This thermostat works correctly even for :term:`tau-t` =0.
 For NVT simulations the conserved energy quantity is written to the energy and log file.

     nsttcouple
         (-1)